neonidian/selenium-java-page-object-model/README.md

 * Gradle is used as the build tool

-* To run the tests, use `./gradlew test` for Linux and Mac or `gradlew test` for Windows using the command line and the test report is generated in build/reports/tests/test/index.html
+* To run the tests, use `./gradlew` for Linux and Mac or `gradlew` for Windows using the command line and the test report is generated in build/reports/tests/test/index.html

 ## Java Compatability